dnsimple/dnsimple-developer/content/sandbox.markdown

 ## Getting started

-The DNSimple sandbox is a independent system, you have to create another account and register some domains to test your integrations.
+The DNSimple Sandbox is independent from the DNSimple production site, you have to create another account and register some domains to test your integrations.

 <callout>
 Every action within the Sandbox will be free of charge.